aliciawyy/RepData_PeerAssessment2/index.md

 ===============================================================================

 ## Synopsis
 In this report, we will analyze the impact of different weather events on *population health* and its *economic consequences* with the data collected from 1950 till 2011 in the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
 To decide which type of event is most harmful to the population health, we will use the estimates of fatalities and injuries, as the histogram shows in the end, **tornado** causes the largest number of fatalities and injuries.
-For the impact on economy, the estimates of property and crop damage will be used, and the results show that **flood**, **hurricane/typhoon**, **storm surge**, **river flood** and **ice storm** have the greatest economic consequences.
+For the impact on economy, the estimates of property and crop damage will be used, and the results show that **flood** and **drought** have the greatest economic consequences.

 ## Introduction